MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/mutex-class-stl.md

 ### <a name="remarks"></a>Açıklamalar

-Çağıran iş parçacığı kendi değil, `mutex`, tanımlanmamış bir davranıştır.
+Çağıran iş parçacığına ait olmayan, `mutex`, davranış tanımlanmamıştır.

 ## <a name="see-also"></a>Ayrıca bkz.